Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 Blender

 Blender is a free 3D modeling/animation software.
-Using plugins made for BG3 we can import/export the game’s GR2 files and edit them.
+Using plugins made for BG3, we can import/export the game’s GR2 files and edit them.

 Once we have Blender installed, it’s time to get some core plugins.